-In the first phase of the rest, Deakin University used Mastercard’s digital identity verification system in their student registration process and online exams.
-Instead of relying on obsolete identification methods like single-factor passwords or cross-referencing numbers from government-issued ID documents, students will log in to the university’s registration and exam servers through Mastercard’s system.
+In the first phase of the test, Deakin University used MasterCard's digital identity verification system in their student registration process and online exams.
+Instead of relying on obsolete identification methods like single-factor passwords or cross-referencing numbers from government-issued ID documents, students log in to the university’s registration and exam servers through MasterCard's system.

-In addition to this, Mastercard will be integrating their methodology with Australia Post’s existing digital ID system, giving users new options for logging in and identifying themselves in order to access postal products and services online.
+In addition to this, MasterCard integrated their methodology with Australia Post’s existing digital ID system, giving users new options for logging in and identifying themselves in order to access postal products and services online.

 Access to government systems and other online services that require a high level of security could be greatly improved, as many currently protect their users’ data by employing burdensome ad hoc identity verification procedures that many users find too much of a hassle to bother with.

 Once again, we’re cautiously cheering on a big card network’s attempts at bold innovation, and we’re optimistic that if their plan takes hold, merchants will see a reduction in chargebacks and other benefits.

 What are the components of a digital identity?

 Thanks for following the Chargeback Gurus blog.
 Feel free to submit topic suggestions, questions or requests for advice to: firstname.lastname@example.org